franckalbinet/mirzai/README.md

 # mirzai
-> Reproducible research code for the "Prediction of Exchangeable Potassium in Soil through Mid-Infrared Spectroscopy and Deep Learning: from Prediction to Explainability" paper (ref.)
+> Reproducible research code for: "Prediction of Exchangeable Potassium in Soil through Mid-Infrared Spectroscopy and Deep Learning: from Prediction to Explainability", Albinet et al., 2022

-This file will become your README and also the index of your documentation.

 ## Install